rafalcode/pollsa/README.md

  http POST http://rxapi.plusvital.com:8000/polls/  < liverpool.json

 And also the web interface has options now and you can use the api web to input your own questions.

+Before going in to improve the URL structure to better reflect the application, I want to get the nginx working.